McLaren 'extremely disappointed' by Honda issues

 Honda F1 boss Yusuke Hasegawa echoed Boullier's comments and said he remains confident Honda can make the most of upcoming power unit upgrades to improve both performance and reliability.

 "We've had an incredibly difficult and ultimately disappointing weekend here in Russia," Hasegawa said.
 "It was a positive that Stoffel finished the race, especially in such tough conditions, starting from the back of the grid.
-Today his running was impressive and he kept consistent pace in a difficult situation with tyre and fuel management.
+His running was impressive and he kept consistent pace in a difficult situation with tyre and fuel management.
 Stoffel hasn't had an easy start to the season with many issues during each race weekend, so we're happy that he finally took the chequered flag, albeit in P14 which is of course not where we want to be.

 "Fernando lost the power from his deployment with the system failure of ERS during the formation lap.
 Although we tried to fix it by rebooting the system while running, we weren't able to recover it.
 As a result, we had to stop the car out on the track and were unable to start the race.
 We'll be investigating the cause of the system failure.